mame/quine-relay/README.md

 ## What this is

-This is a Ruby program that generates a Rust program that generates a Scala program that generates
+[QR.rb](https://github.com/mame/quine-relay/blob/master/QR.rb) is a Ruby program that generates a Rust program that generates a Scala program that generates
 ...(through 128 languages in total)...